Conditions

 § 1 Basic Provisions

-(1) The following terms and conditions apply to contracts that you conclude with us as a supplier (Optionata GmbH) via the optionata.com website.
-Unless otherwise agreed, the inclusion of your own terms and conditions is contradicted.
+(1) The following terms and conditions apply to the contracts, which you conclude with us as a supplier (Optionata GmbH) via the optionata.com website.
+Unless otherwise agreed, the inclusion of any terms you may have used is contradicted.

-(2) A consumer within the meaning of the following regulations is any natural person who concludes a legal transaction for purposes that are predominantly neither commercial nor self-employed.
-An entrepreneur is any natural or legal person or a legal partnership who, when concluding a legal transaction, is exercising their independent professional or commercial activity.
+(2) A consumer within the meaning of the following regulations is any natural person who concludes a legal transaction for purposes that can predominantly neither be attributed to their commercial nor their self-employed professional activity.
+An entrepreneur is any natural or legal person or a partnership with legal capacity who, when concluding a legal transaction, acts in the exercise of their independent professional or commercial activity.

 (1) The subject of the contract is the sale of goods.

-We sell the goods partially or exclusively as a commission agent in our own name on behalf of a third party, i.e. for a third party as the owner of the goods.
-Regardless of this, we are contractual partners with all rights and obligations.
+We sell the goods partially or exclusively as a commission agent in our own name for the account of a third party, i.e. for a third party as the owner of the goods.
+Irrespective of this, we are contractual partners with all rights and obligations.

-(2) As soon as the respective product is posted on our website, we are submitting a binding offer to conclude a contract for the online shopping cart system under the conditions specified in the item description.
+(2) As soon as the respective product is placed on our website, we make you a binding offer to conclude a contract via the online shopping cart system under the conditions specified in the item description.

 (3) The contract is concluded via the online shopping cart system as follows: